-[ * You have to read this in Yoda’s accent, okay?]
+[ * You read that in Yoda’s accent, right?
+If not, go back and get it right.]

 That’s only about 50 million people, at a guess, so please excuse me if I seem a little nervous and tongue-tied.
 I’ve never spoken to so many people before.
 So let me cut to the chase: some of you are doing a very stupid thing!